 trip to cambodia

 It was a honeymoon sidetrip, a Chinatown, a chance to accompany the sea dragon ensemble that danced alongside the shops and sidewalks.
 There were dangerous red firecrackers at our feet, the acrid slicing odor of gunpowder explosives.
-We wished this to be eternal us, dancing ferociously for awhile, savoring risk and never dying.
+We wished this to be the eternal us, dancing ferociously for awhile, savoring risk and never thinking.
 Inside we saw and felt the dragon’s ribs made of circles of tied bamboo.
 We moved this way and that, following the lead-master puppeteer up front as she swooped with her dragon’s head atop a pole.
 We imagined her rising sometimes above the tallest head in the next farther crowd as they, too, assembled to watch.
 There was the thunder of many drums, the clang of many cymbals, the pings of primordial abandoned harmonies.

 turns out the car that we past 5 minutes caught on fire. one of those spontaneous combustion things.

 dying without notice

 jack r horner needs to feel his wife is bout to die will he or continue on the life of adventure. perhaps a wild mix of past and present will bring him to his senses?
 Is it inherited? for Carol it is. carol is dead already that's why leave taken

 "Little Jack Horner sat in a corner eating his Christmas Pie.
 He stuck in his them and pulled out a plum and said what a good boy am I"